shyampurk/tto-bluemix/README.md

 <img src="/ttoScreenShots/induceScript.gif" align="center" width="800" >

 Make sure to point to the correct MongoDB instance before executing this script, by changing the variable uri at Line 17 as per the Step 2 of "Deployment of ttoBackground Process" section above.

+# Feedback & Issues

+If you have any feedback or issues in setting up and running this application as per the steps given above, please raise a issue under this repository.